fjclark/python_package_tutorial/README.md

 make env
 ```

 in the package's base directory.
-Select No when asked if you want to remove the existing environment.
+Select Yes when asked if you want to remove the existing environment.

 There's quite a lot going on behind the scenes here.
 [Make](https://www.gnu.org/software/make/manual/make.html#Overview) is a tool commonly used to build software according to rules specified in a "makefile".
 Looking in `Makefile` shows the rule: